Barry Rubin: Career

-His latest book, entitled Silent Revolution (2014), describes how the Left rose to political power and cultural dominance in the USA during recent years.
+His last book, entitled Silent Revolution (2014), describes how the Left rose to political power and cultural dominance in the USA during recent years.

 Media

 Rubin was a guest on This Week with David Brinkley, Nightline, Face the Nation, The MacNeil-Lehrer NewsHour, The Larry King Show, and others on CBS News, CNN, Fox News, and MSNBC.
 Among the newspapers around the world for which he has written are La Vanguardia in Spain, the Frankfurter Allgemeine Zeitung in Germany; The National Post and The Globe and Mail in Canada; La Opinión, Liberal Forum, and Limes in Italy; The Age, The Australian, The Sydney Morning Herald, and The Australian Financial Review in Australia; Zaman, Referans, and Radikal in Turkey; and The Pioneer in India.
 Rubin was a frequent contributor to the Middle East column in The Jerusalem Post.
 His Rubin Reports columns dating back to November, 2011 appeared in The Jewish Press.